 - If it’s too overwhelming, take a break.
-Choose simple coping strategies and relaxation techniques that work for you;
+Choose simple coping strategies and relaxation techniques that work for you

-- Watch with the lights on or during the daytime;
+- Watch with the lights on or during the daytime

-- Invite your friends or a loved one to join you;
+- Invite your friends or a loved one to join you

-- Ease suspense by pausing and looking up spoilers;
+- Ease suspense by pausing and looking up spoilers

-- Step forth and back scary scenes;
+- Step forth and back scary scenes

 - Remember: it isn’t real.
 The actors on the screen don’t actually want to hurt you.
 It’s just part of the story!

 - Avoid binge-watching.
-Moderation is key;
+Moderation is key

-- If you want to avoid horror movies — it’s okay!
+- If you want to avoid horror movies — it’s okay.
 Set boundaries for yourself — no one can force you to watch something you find upsetting.
-Take care of your own emotional comfort first.
+Take care of your own emotional comfort first

 Are horror movies bad for you?

 Although horror movies may positively impact mental health, it’s vital to be cautious while using them as a “coping” tool.

-- Horrific images can trigger uncontrollable thoughts and flashbacks;
+- Horrific images can trigger uncontrollable thoughts and flashbacks

-- There may be potentially traumatic or overly distressing scenes that can cause debilitating sensations and symptoms;
+- There may be potentially traumatic or overly distressing scenes that can cause debilitating sensations and symptoms

 - Exposing yourself to your fears and practicing desensitization to the point of emotional numbness is counterproductive.
-It’s better to expose yourself to fears under the guidance of a trained mental health professional;
+It’s better to expose yourself to fears under the guidance of a trained mental health professional

 - Scary flicks can trigger nightmares, and stress hormones can make it harder to sleep

-It’s important to talk to your doctor or a licensed therapist if you feel that your mental well-being worsens or symptoms become hard to control.
+- It’s important to talk to your doctor or a licensed therapist if you feel that your mental well-being worsens or symptoms become hard to control.